-If you need to add, edit or delete database users, you can do so under Manage Your Account —> Manage Database Users & Teams:
+If you need to add, edit or delete database users, you can do so under Manage Your Account —> Manage Database Users & Teams.
+To access go to Manage Your Account:

-On the resulting page, you will see a Current Database Users section, along with their associated email address, Redtail username, last login, last IP logged in from and whether or not they are an Admin user:
+On the resulting page, you will see Active Users by default, along with their associated email address, Redtail username, last login and whether or not they are an Admin user:

-Several options are available to you when right-clicking on a database user here:
+Several actions are available to you when clicking the Actions menu for a database user here:

 If the database user is not the database owner or a switch-in user and you are an admin user of the database, you can select Change Password to change that user's Redtail password.
-Only the database owner can change their own password.
+Only the database owner can change the database owner's password.

-To remove a user that is no longer working for your firm, right-click on the row that contains their name and select Deny Access(see image above).
+To remove a user that is no longer working for your firm, select Disable User.
 You will need to confirm this after clicking and, once you've done so, the user will disappear from your list of current database users and will no longer have access.
-These former database users will show up, however, in a section beneath the Current Database Users section labeled Disabled Users — from that section the Database Owner or an admin user can right-click and restore the user if need be.
+These former database users will show up, however, if you click "Disabled" (next to "Active") to see any Disabled Users of the database — from that page the Database Owner or an admin user can Enable the database user from their Actions menu.

 Create New User

-Simply provide the new user's name, email address, username, password and Admin status and click the Create New User link.
+Simply provide the new user's name, email address, username, password and Admin status and click the Add User button.
 You are allowed up to 15 users for each of your Redtail databases.

 Add Existing User

-If you need assistance within your account that requires a Redtail employee accessing your database or you need to provide a user of another database access to your database, you can click Add Existing User (rather than Create New User):
+If you need to provide an existing user of another database access to your database, you can click Existing User (rather than New User) after clicking Add:

-After clicking this, you'll see the below dialog:
+After clicking this, you'll see the below modal:

-Just enter the individual's Redtail username in the Current Username box and click Add to User List.
-This provides them with switch-in access to your database from their default database, using the "Switch Database" option in the top right corner of their CRM.
-When you're ready to remove their access, you can use the Deny Access method referenced above.
+Just enter the individual's Redtail username in the Username box and click Add External User.
+This provides them with switch-in access to your database from their default database.
+When you're ready to remove their access, you can Delete them, as referenced above.
 NOTE: if your office has multiple databases, this will allow you to access them all using the same Username.

 Add / Edit Database User Teams

 Having different database user teams allow you to notify multiple individuals at once when you have created an activity that in some way affects that group of individuals.
-Directly beneath your list of Current Database Users, you'll see an area for Current Database Teams:
+You can access, edit or create database user teams by clicking Teams at the top of this page: